Our babies have flat heads.

-By the follow up appointment, Malcolm’s head had gotten noticeably less flat, and his measurement difference dropped in half.
-Emmett’s had also gotten less flat, but his hadn’t improved as much, and he was still over the ‘cutoff.’
+By the follow up appointment, M’s head had gotten noticeably less flat, and his measurement difference dropped in half.
+E’s had also gotten less flat, but his hadn’t improved as much, and he was still over the ‘cutoff.’
 Too flat.

 Time for a helmet.